slam10s/may-madness/docs/2020-21/ncaam/matches/R1_11-12_MIA_vs_MSST.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Mississippi St. should win 4 or more singles matches _74%_ of the time.
+- Mississippi St. should win 4 or more singles matches *74%* of the time.
-- Miami (FL) should win 4 or more singles matches _7%_ of the time.
+- Miami (FL) should win 4 or more singles matches *7%* of the time.
-- The winner of the doubles point will decide the match the other _19%_ of the time.
+- The winner of the doubles point should decide the match the other *19%* of the time.
-- If Mississippi St. wins the doubles point, their chances of winning the dual improve to _93%_.
+- If Mississippi St. wins the doubles point, their chances of winning the dual improve to *93%*.
-- If Miami (FL) wins the doubles point, their chances of winning the dual improve to _26%_.
+- If Miami (FL) wins the doubles point, their chances of winning the dual improve to *26%*.

 ------